 Your best choices for video cards are, in order:

 All of these are available in versions small enough that they can fit in a low-profile slot and have low enough power requirements that any PC of this vintage can handle them.
-The 710 is only good for very casual gaming; it’s a slight upgrade from the onboard video the system already has.
+The 710 is only good for very casual gaming; it’s only an improvement over the onboard video in systems made before 2014.
 The 730 is better if you can afford it.
-The 1030 is the most popular gaming card for repurposing old office PCs, but since it’s fast enough for mining cryptocurrency, prices are high right now.
+The 1030 is the most popular gaming card for repurposing old office PCs, but since it’s also the cheapest card that’s fast enough for mining cryptocurrency, prices are high right now.
 It can be difficult to get a 1030-based card for much less than $100.

 If you have a hard limit of $100 on your $100 gaming PC, get a 710 or 730, or a used card (more on that in a minute).
 If you can stretch your budget a bit, get a 1030.
 Keep the packaging and everything that comes with the card so that you can sell it to help finance an upgrade to a 1030 at a later date.